-24. Plot-Point-Obs Tool
+29. Plot-Point-Obs Tool

-- Input: One NetCDF file with point observations in it.
-Most likely the output from ascii2nc, pb2nc, madis2nc. - Output: One postscript file containing a plot of the requested field.
+- \ Input: One NetCDF file containing point observation from the ASCII2NC, PB2NC, MADIS2NC, or LIDAR2NC tool. - \ Output: One postscript file containing a plot of the requested field.

-25. Plot-Data-Plane Tool
+30. Plot-Data-Plane Tool

-- Input: One gridded data file to be plotted. - Output: One postscript file containing a plot of the requested field.
+- \ Input: One gridded data file to be plotted. - \ Output: One postscript file containing a plot of the requested field.

-26. Plot-MODE-Field Tool
+31. Plot-MODE-Field Tool

-- Input: One or more MODE output files to be used for plotting and one configuration file. - Output: One NetCDF file with the requested MODE objects plotted.
+- \ Input: One or more MODE output files to be used for plotting and one configuration file. - \ Output: One PNG file with the requested MODE objects plotted.
 Options for objects include raw, simple or cluster and forecast or observed objects.

-26. GIS-Util Tools
+32. GIS-Util Tools

-- Input: ESRI shapefiles ending in .dbf, .shp, or .shx - Output: Ascii description of the contents printed to the screen.
+- \ Input: ESRI shape files ending in .dbf, .shp, or .shx. - \ Output: ASCII description of their contents printed to the screen.